ESEM Science and Technology

 Even at the same Meetings (IITRI), where Robinson presented his work, we find Pfefferkorn (1972) discussing the presence of vapors as one possible explanation for the observed charge elimination on insulating specimens:

 IMPORTANT: It should be noted that ECM was never commercialized to operate at any pressure higher than 1 torr.
 The same system was soon renamed and marketed by just another acronym: "The ISI Robinson Charge Free Anticontamination System (CFAS)".
 The mention of "high" pressure in ECM actually means low pressure, clearly less or much less than 1 torr.
 The ECM is an attachment to control the dose of a very small amount of gas inside the specimen chamber of unmodified SEMs that continue to operate normally.
 As soon as the pressure exceeds this limit, the normal SEM operation breaks down.
-Therefore, the ECM bears no nexus with the genuine ESEM developments that followed by Danilatos.
+Therefore, the ECM should not be confused with the ESEM developments that followed by Danilatos.
 The large number of ECM units claimed to have been sold with the "ISI-SEMRA-WET-SEM" equipment has no nexus with the examination of really wet specimens or with ESEM.

 References